How Much Does It Cost To Replace Windows?

 Window Replacement Costs

 Window replacement costs $550 on average with most homeowners spending between $400 and $1,000 per window including installation.
-The cost to replace every window in a 3-bedroom house ranges from $4,500 to $9,600 depending on the sizes, frame materials, and type of windows.
+The cost to replace every window in a 3-bedroom house ranges from $4,500 to $9,600 depending on the sizes, frame materials, type, and the number of windows.
 Labor cost for professional installation is $159 to $258 on average.

 |National Average Cost||$550|